 My auction find Ford Escape hybrid was hiding some nasty rust underneath its rocker panels.
 It was almost completely rotted out.
 I quickly realized how severe this was and knew that the only fix was to completely remove all traces of rust and weld in new metal.

 There are some ways to learn how complex your repair will be just by identifying the exact type of rust your vehicle has.

 Type Of Rust

 Rust is iron oxide.
-The result of a chemical reaction when the iron particles (which make up steel) are exposed to oxygen or water.
+It is the result of a chemical reaction when the iron particles (which make up steel) are exposed to oxygen or water.

 Check out this video by Reactions on the exact chemical process behind the formation of rust.

 Chemically it’s all the same but generally when car people refer to “type” they generally mean how severe.